la-ots/pelican/docs/accessibility/about-accessibility.md

 ## Overview

-Accessibility isn’t a line-item that is tacked on at the end of the digital product’s development process.
-It has to be implemented along with UX, wireframe, design, and development choices.
+Accessibility isn’t a line-item that is tacked on at the end of a digital product’s development process.
+It has to be implemented along with content development, UX, wireframe, design, and development choices.
 It's a continual part of the development process.

-When we do it properly, we even consider accessibility when creating and writing the content of the site.
-It will be wise to consult some <a href="http://www.ada.gov/pcatoolkit/chap5chklist.htm" target="_blank">ADA-recommended policies</a>.

-## Accessibility Matters More Than You Think
+## Accessibility, a Human Right

 According to a <a href="https://www.census.gov/content/dam/Census/library/publications/2018/demo/p70-152.pdf" target="_blank">2014 Census report on Americans with disabilities</a>, "...27.2 percent, or 85.3 million, of people living in the United States had a disability in 2014."
 This means that an accessibility-first mindset is the prime factor in developing accessible websites.
 Further, the United Nations considers the rights of persons with disabilities important enough to <a href="https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html" target="_blank">discuss these rights in a convention</a>.

-{% include markup/pull-request.njk %}

 ## Benefits